Road Trippin’ – Things To Do In Cleveland With Kids!

 August 31, 2016

 After spending four days in da Land, I can honestly say that the city deserves more of the latter reaction, and less of the first two.
+There’s quite of bit of things to do in Cleveland with kids, and more than enough to make a fun trip out of.

 For people like myself who live in the Greater Toronto Area, one of the best parts about Cleveland is its proximity.
 Being only five-ish hours away, it’s a great spot for doing a road trip and checking out for a few days, which is what my family did.
 As mentioned before on here, we are pretty big Toronto Blue Jays fans.
 As such, our vacation idea was to spend most of the week there, and take in an Indians-Blue Jays game.
 I’ll get back to the baseball in a bit, but spoiler alert – there’s actually tons of stuff to do in Cleveland!